"[The performance] was a life enhancing jewel in the sea of mediocrity which surrounds us!"

-We have recently spent a weekend recording audio samples for the website with recording engineer Colin Bradburne.
+We spent a weekend recording audio samples for the website with recording engineer Colin Bradburne.

-Thanks to generous grants from the Friends of Leeds Baroque and Leeds Philosophical & Literary Society we will soon have examples of our repertoire on line.
+Thanks to generous grants from the Friends of Leeds Baroque and Leeds Philosophical & Literary Society we now have examples of our repertoire on line.